 - Enable the toggle for “Show notifications.“

 Once you’ve completed these steps, you should find that the Windows + Shift + S hotkey starts working as expected.
-So if you’ve been pulling your hair out trying to figure out why this shortcut has stopped working, give this fix a try and see if it does the trick.
+So if you’ve been pulling your hair out to determine why this shortcut has stopped working, try this fix and see if it does the trick.

 Method 4: Reinstall the Snip & Sketch

 Many users have reported that they cannot use the Windows + Shift + S shortcut to launch Snip & Sketch and have had to resort to other methods of taking screenshots.
-Fortunately, there’s an easy fix for this issue: reinstall Snip & Sketch.
+Fortunately, this issue has an easy fix: reinstall Snip & Sketch.

 For this, you need to follow these steps: